alizia0321/Visual-Studio-Web-Project-with-Angular-5/README.md

     ^ Step B - Create a new project
         -- If merging with Visual Studio, navigate to the solution file folder that was created in Step 1 otherwise, pick any folder.
-        -- ng new my-app --skip-git (no need for git since will apply source control from Visual Studio)
+        -- ng new <project name> --skip-git (no need for git since will apply source control from Visual Studio)
+            * Parameters
+                  ^ Project name should be the exact same name as the project ^ Skip git since will add to GitHub through Visual Studio
             * This installs packages but it came back with errors such as needing Admin privileges to run the scandir on folders that did not even exist.
               Therefore, had to run the following command 1st: